 Some Christian churches teach that Christians should not observe Easter because the holiday supposedly originated in paganism.
-We feel especially qualified to address this issue, for we once taught this but have come to understand that our objections were inadequate.
+We feel especially qualified to address this issue, for we once taught this but have come to understand that our objections were misguided.

 In its worst form, the idea is that people who assemble on Easter morning, who participate in such customs as decorating or hunting for eggs, are unwittingly worshipping an ancient pagan goddess.
-But this is based on misunderstandings, and the New Testament gives no grounds for limiting Christian fellowship and worship on Easter.
+But this is based on several misunderstandings, and the New Testament gives no grounds for prohibiting Christian fellowship and worship on Easter.

 In connection with the word “Easter,” the concept of an Easter sunrise service is also labelled as pagan by detractors.
 They point to Ezekiel 8:14-17, which describes individuals with their faces toward the east, worshipping the sun.
 This practice in Ezekiel is called idolatry and an abomination in God’s sight.
 Easter is said to be a replica of this vain worship in ancient Israel.

 God transformed many pagan customs into a form of worship devoted to him.
-Even the sun, universally worshipped as a god by pagan cultures, God used to symbolize an aspect of Jesus’ glory.
+Even the sun, worshipped as a god by many pagan cultures, God used to symbolize an aspect of Jesus’ glory.
 Luke called him “the rising sun” (Luke 1:78).
 Jesus is also called the “bright Morning Star” in Revelation 22:16.
 God can use symbols misappropriated by pagans and transform them for his own use, making them acceptable for worship.

 As pointed out about Monday, all the names of the days of the week have a pagan significance on which different deities were worshipped.
 Sunday was the day of the sun; Monday was the moon’s day; Tuesday was Tiw’s day; Wednesday was Woden’s day; Thursday was Thor’s day and Friday was Frigga’s day.
 The latter four were all Norse deities.
 But we don’t worship pagan gods when we say or use these names for our days.
 We don’t think of worshipping old gods when a new day comes.
 That’s the way it is with the word “Easter.”
 Whether or not it had a pagan connection in the past doesn’t matter.
 We don’t think of it in these terms anymore; the word does not mean that any more.

 The same applies to worship services on Easter Sunday morning or during resurrection Sunday.
-If there were pagan “resurrection” celebrations to various gods on Sunday — and no doubt there were — it doesn’t matter.
-God’s people can use those days to worship Christ, and they are not stuck in some magical time warp that turns them into unwitting idolaters.
+If there were pagan “resurrection” celebrations to various gods on Sunday — and there probably were — it doesn’t matter.
+God’s people can use those days to worship Christ, and they are not stuck in some time warp that turns them into unwitting idolaters.
 The words and the days have no power of their own; they do not change adoration of God into secret veneration of an idol.
 In modern times, on Easter Sunday, Christians worship Christ.
 That’s what is important.
 Christians who keep Easter are not pagans.
 They do not worship nor regard pagan gods.
 They honor Christ as Lord and Savior.